cody-dot-js/codyaprice.com-legacy/content/blog/the-best-practice-is-shipping/index.md

-In one of Rich Harris' tweet [threads](https://twitter.com/Rich_Harris/status/1120736046357131271?s=20) about his rethinking reactivity talk, he explains the ideas behind what make svelte so great.
+In one of Rich Harris' tweet [threads](https://twitter.com/Rich_Harris/status/1120736046357131271?s=20) about his rethinking reactivity talk, he explains the ideas behind what makes svelte so great.
 Dan Abramov [replied](https://twitter.com/dan_abramov/status/1120771116312690688?s=20) with some insights into what's to come with React + Suspense and the caveats/